digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/console.rst

 Remote Administration
 ---------------------

-The Canton console can be used to execute commands against both its own in-process, local nodes and against other remote nodes.
+The Canton console works with both local in-process nodes and remote nodes.
-Properly configured with network address, port, and token information, you can use a single Canton console to administer all the nodes in your system.
+Once you've configured the network address, port, and authentication information, you can use a single Canton console to administer all the nodes in your system.

 As an example, you might have previously started a Canton instance in daemon mode using something like the following: